 Those who don’t embrace the theology this absolutely are often pushed out of those churches.
 It is the primary reason for the unbiblical practice of congregational membership, and away from dependence upon membership in Christ.
-It puts pressure on attendees to accept what that leadership defines in contrast to all other churches in the area.
+It puts pressure on attendees to accept what that leadership defines in contrast to all other churches in the area that claim belief in the same Lord.
 The Bible, and its specific wording, is rarely the primary basis for accepting someone’s profession of faith in Christ.

 Sacrosanct truth exists; sacrosanct theology (other than the uninterpreted wording of Scripture itself) does not.
 Humans need theology to describe and formalize the revelation of truth into doctrines that can be taught and used to measure right from wrong, but such theology must never be viewed as an acceptable replacement of truth.
 It is truth we are to maintain, believe, and promote, not our wording of that truth that we have found useful.